LordVGames/LordsStarstormEdits/Thunderstore/Package Files/README.md

 ### Other

 - The lunar gambler has text for its name and interaction prompts.
+- The Scavenger's Fortune and Seismic Oscillator items have a proper name and description
 - Knight's skill descriptions have the numbers filled in
 - - The banner numbers might seem super specific, but the % increases I saw ingame were different from what the code said so I went with what I saw ingame
 - Knight has his (currently unused) passive buff ward